CesiumGS/3d-tiles/TileFormats/Geometry/README.md

 ### Semantics

-Per-feature semantics specific to a feature type are prefixed with the name of the feature type. e.g. `BOXES` for boxes, `CYLINDERS` for cylinders, and `ELLIPSOIDS` for ellipsoids.
+Per-feature semantics specific to a feature type are prefixed with the name of the feature type. e.g. `BOXES` for boxes, `CYLINDERS` for cylinders, `ELLIPSOIDS` for ellipsoids, and `SPHERES` for spheres.

 At least one global `LENGTH` semantic must be defined.
 * If `BOXES_LENGTH` in not defined, or zero, no boxes will be rendered.
 * If `CYLINDERS_LENGTH` in not defined, or zero, no cylinders will be rendered.
 * If `ELLIPSOIDS_LENGTH` in not defined, or zero, no ellipsoids will be rendered.
 * If `SPHERES_LENGTH` in not defined, or zero, no spheres will be rendered.

 Multiple feature types may be defined in a single Geometry tile using multiple `LENGTH` semantics, and in that case, all specified feature types will be rendered.

 If a semantic has a dependency on another semantic, that semantic must be defined as well.